 Social partners' role in the implementation, monitoring and assessment phase:

-During the negotiations, the social partners were active in drafting the measure.
+The social partners were active in drafting the measure during negotiations.
 The measure was discussed in detail within the National Council for Tripartite Cooperation (including government representatives, representatives of Bulgarian Industrial Association, Bulgarian Confederation of Independent Unions and others).
 It was supported by all social partners.

-Trade unions have played a key role in contributing to the development of the measure in specific sectors most affected by the crisis, such as tourism and transport.
+Trade unions played a key role in the development of the measure in specific sectors most affected by the crisis, such as tourism and transport.
 These industries received additional funding.